 Dog walking on the Mornington Peninsula

-The Mornington Peninsula Shire brochure on Where to Exercise Your Dog – It’s good for you and good for your dog provides details on where dogs can be walked on leash and where dogs can be exercised in designated leash free areas including beach areas.
+Alternative areas are available where dogs can be exercised responsibly, where people and their dogs can achieve the health benefits of exercise and where risks or threats to wildlife are relatively low.
+The Mornington Peninsula Shire brochure Where to Exercise Your Dog – It’s good for you and good for your dog provides detail on other areas where dogs can be walked on leash and where dogs can be exercised in designated leash free areas including beach areas.